Dann15/SimpleJava/README.md

 # SimpleJava
 SimpleJava is a Java API to simply the use of Java for anyone!
-This API includes a simple file managment system, a time system, and much more!
+This API includes a simple file management system, a time system, and much more!
 This API will keep on expanding so please give any ideas you have to make this API better!

 ##Features
 - Delay Code for a set amount of milliseconds